hyperlane-xyz/hyperlane-monorepo/README.md

-# Hyperlane Warp Routes
+# Hyperlane Tokens and Warp Routes

-This repo contains contracts, deployment, and SDK tooling for Hyperlane Warp Routes.
+This repo contains contracts and SDK tooling for Hyperlane-connected ERC20 and ERC721 tokens.
+The contracts herein can be used to create [Hyperlane Warp Routes](https://docs.hyperlane.xyz/docs/deploy/deploy-warp-route) across different chains.

+For instructions on deploying Warp Routes, see [the deployment documentation](https://docs.hyperlane.xyz/docs/deploy/deploy-warp-route/deploy-a-warp-route) and the [Hyperlane-Deploy repository](https://github.com/hyperlane-xyz/hyperlane-deploy).

 ## Warp Route Architecture

-A *warp route* is a collection of [`TokenRouter`](./contracts/libs/TokenRouter.sol) contracts deployed across a set of Hyperlane chains.
+A Warp Route is a collection of [`TokenRouter`](./contracts/libs/TokenRouter.sol) contracts deployed across a set of Hyperlane chains.
 These contracts leverage the `Router` pattern to implement access control and routing logic for remote token transfers.
-These contracts send and receive [`Message`](./contracts/libs/Message.sol)s which encode payloads containing a transfer `amount` and `recipient` address.
+These contracts send and receive [`Messages`](./contracts/libs/Message.sol) which encode payloads containing a transfer `amount` and `recipient` address.

 ```mermaid
 %%{ init: {